YoeriNijs/vienna/README.md

 # Known issues

+- Event listener (such as click) may stop intervals and timeouts in same component
 - VProp is leaking state when routing to subcomponent that has input binding
 - VInit does not work without callback yet